drewthoennes/phone-number-formats/readme.md

 ### format

-Format the number to local, domestic, or international
+Format the number to local, domestic, international, or a custom type

 ```js
 let number = new phoneNumberFormatter('18001234567');